 At our church, everyone is invited to receive Communion (though you're just as welcome to sit it out if you like).
 Our priest will invite you to the altar: at St. Philip's, we take the bread in our hand and eat it, then take the cup from the server's hand and drink from it.
 Those who wish to receive only bread are welcome to do that.

-St. Philip’s is not just a place to pray.
+St. Philip's is not just a place to pray.
 Reaching out to help others, both near and far, is an important part of who we are.
-During the 2017 Advent-Christmas season, for example, we collected more than 1,600 pairs of new socks for the homeless in our community, who number about 80 people between Doylestown and New Hope alone.
-Jesus was homeless, of course, which makes this “ministry of socks” feel especially meaningful.
-So please feel free to bring a gift of new socks with you when you visit, and we’ll make sure they get to a homeless person who can use them.
-New socks for adults and children in all sizes, colors and styles are welcome and should be brought to the church unwrapped.
-Help us kindle the Christmas spirit at St. Philip’s all year long!
+For example, over the past few years we have collected thousands of pairs of new socks for the homeless in our community, who number about 400 in Bucks County.
+Jesus was homeless, which makes this "ministry of socks" feel especially meaningful.
+So please feel free to bring a gift of new socks with you when you visit, and we'll make sure they get to a homeless person who can use them.
+Help us kindle the Christmas spirit at St. Philip's all year long!